Skip to main content

 Joseph Doyle is the Erwin H. Schell Professor of Management and Applied Economics at the MIT Sloan School of Management.

 He studies public economics in the areas of healthcare and child welfare.
-His healthcare research investigates sources of value and waste to inform policies aimed at improving the quality and cost-effectiveness of the US healthcare system.
-This includes partnering with large healthcare providers and payers to conduct randomized controlled trials of changes in the ways healthcare is delivered with an emphasis on addressing social determinants of health.
-He conducts similar investigations into foster care and juvenile justice programs.
+His healthcare research investigates sources of value and waste in the U.S. healthcare system to inform policies that improve both quality and cost-effectiveness.
+He conducts similar investigations into foster care and juvenile justice policies and practices that can improve child and family wellbeing.

-He holds a BS from Cornell University and a PhD in economics from the University of Chicago.
+He earned a BS from Cornell University and a PhD in economics from the University of Chicago.